Bioconductor/BBS/Doc/Set-up-central-node-on-Jetstream2-HOWTO.md

 ## What's a "light" central node?

-A light central node (a.k.a. non-building node) only runs `prerun.sh`, `postrun.sh`, and propagation.
-It does NOT run the `run.sh` script.
+A light central node is a non-building central node, that is, a node that only runs `prerun.sh`, `postrun.sh`, and propagation.
+In particular it does NOT run the `run.sh` script.

 After `prerun.sh` is complete, all the satellite nodes start running `run.sh` and report their results to the central node.